fengsxy/DSL-LLaDA/README.md

 # DSL-LLaDA Reproducibility Package

-This directory contains the code and sampled data needed to reproduce the DSL-LLaDA experiments described in the EMNLP submission.
+This directory contains the code and sampled data needed to reproduce the DSL-LLaDA experiments described in the arxiv submission.

 ## Demo